aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-java-sdk/README.md

 Currenly information from packets related to QoS2 like PUBREC PUBREL PUBCOMP is missing.

 ## MQTT v3.1.1 client
+String result code is not available in MQTT 3.1.1, corresponding fields of gRPC messages will not be set.

+SDK-based client does not provide OS specific error code or string, corresponding fields of gRPC messages will be not set.

 SDK-based client provides only session present flag of CONNACK packet.
-Connect Return code is missing.
+The Connect Return code of CONNACK is missing.

+Raal SUBACK information is not available from that client.
+Instead hard-coded Result Code 0 is used to create a response on gRPC request.

+Real PUBACK information is not available from that client.
+Instead hard-coded Result Code 0 is used to create a response on gRPC request.